 Using Neyman--Pearson testing for GoF is straightforward, but dangerous.
 On one hand, a very natural pragmatic approach to assess the R distribution agreement is indeed to try and see if other distributions provide a much better fit to the data.
 This can be achieved by considering a deformation of the R distribution that depends on free parameters $\w$.
 This defines a family of hypotheses, i.e. a composite hypothesis ${\rm{H}}_\w$, to be identified with the Neyman--Pearson alternative ${\rm{H}}_1={\rm{H}}_\w$.
-The hypothesis inside the family that best fits the data, ${\rm{H}}_\what$, can be compared with R as a description of the observed data.
+The hypothesis within the family that best fits the data, ${\rm{H}}_\what$, can be compared with R as a description of the observed data.
 In the classical Neyman--Pearson theory, this comparison employs the likelihood ratio of the two hypotheses.
 On the other hand, the choice of the alternative distributions one compares against can bias the outcome of the test dramatically.
 As a general rule, the test will be sensitive to data departures from the R distribution only if the true data distribution is part of the ${\rm{H}}_\w$ set, or if it is approximated reasonably well by some element of the set.
 The test will be instead weakly sensitive or blind to true data distributions that are outside the set.